Subutex vs. Suboxone

-Opioids like heroin are some of the most addictive substances in the world.
-Ceasing use of drugs like heroin after becoming addicted can be incredibly difficult—for some, it may seem impossible.
-The withdrawal symptoms alone are enough to deter people from trying to get clean.
-Opioid withdrawal symptoms can include:
+Opioids like heroin are some of the most addictive substances in the world.1,2 Ceasing use of drugs like heroin after becoming addicted can be incredibly difficult—for some, it may seem nearly impossible.2–4

 An Alternative to Methadone

-This can be a significant barrier to treatment, as traveling to a hospital or specialized treatment center every day costs time and money.
-Buprenorphine has a low potential for overdose and can therefore be given out like any common prescription medication.
-It also has less potential for abuse than methadone, as the high it produces levels out after a certain amount of doses.
+This can be a significant barrier to treatment, as traveling to a hospital or specialized treatment center everyday costs time and money.
+Buprenorphine has a lower potential for overdose and can in some cases be administered by patients in the comfort of their own home.1

 - National Institute on Drug Abuse.
 (2018).
 How do medications to treat opioid use disorder work?

 - National Institute on Drug Abuse.
 (2019).
 Drug Facts: Prescription Opioids.

 - Fiellin DA, Schottenfeld RS, Cutter CJ, Moore BA, Barry DT, O’Connor PG.
 Primary care-based buprenorphine taper vs maintenance therapy for prescription opioid dependence: a randomized clinical trial.
 JAMA Intern Med.
 2014;174(12):1947-1954.

 - Connery, H. S., & Weiss, R. D. (2020).
 Discontinuing Buprenorphine Treatment of Opioid Use Disorder: What Do We (Not) Know?
 The American Journal of Psychiatry, 177(2), 104–106.

 - Miller, S. C., Fiellin, D. A., Rosenthal, R. N., & Saitz, R. (2019).
 The ASAM Principles of Addiction Medicine, Sixth Edition.
 Philadelphia: Wolters Kluwer.